VictorColomb/conways-game-of-life/mainpage.md

 __Output:__

-By default, the program will output PBM images in the `out` folder. \n _Warning:_ The `out` folder will be emptied upon execution !
-Be sure to empty it beforehand.
+By default, the program will output PBM images in the `out` folder. \n

 The `-p|--print` option will print each step to the console.